 The 12-week pregnancy screen and scan is used to:

 The first trimester screening scan allows a close assessment of a baby's anatomy and organs and can detect abnormalities that may be linked with Down syndrome or other major types of birth defects.
-In most cases it is a confirmation that things are progressing normally; infrequently, this scan assists with diagnosis of an issue that requires closer observation.
+In most cases it is a confirmation that things are progressing normally; infrequently, this scan highlights an issue that requires closer observation.

-The scan will take around 30 minutes.
+The scan takes around 30 minutes.
 A probe is passed across the skin of your abdomen and as this happens images will appear on screen.
 Your sonographer will talk you through the images and point out aspects of your baby's anatomy.
-He or she will explain what these imply in terms of your diagnosed risk level for Down syndrome and other congenital abnormalities.
+He or she will explain what these imply in terms of your risk level for Down syndrome and other congenital abnormalities.

-You will get a black and white print of your image and we'll email you a link where you can view and download a selection of images from your scan.
+After your appointment, we will send you a secure link where you can view and download a selection of images from your scan.

 If you have not already had a sample of your blood taken, this will take a few minutes.
 We'll have your blood test results within 24 hours and will combine these with the results from your scan.
 Your sonographer or doctor will explain them in more detail and let you know what you need to do next.